Microchip-MPLAB-Harmony/csp_apps_sam_9x60/apps/clock/low_power/readme.md

 ## Running the Application

-1. Build the application using its IDE
-2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-4. Open the Terminal application (Ex.:Tera term) on the computer.
+1. Open the Terminal application (Ex.:Tera term) on the computer.
-5. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
+2. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-6. Reset the board to run the application
+3. Build and program the application using its IDE
-7. LED toggles every 1 second
+4. LED toggles every 1 second
-8. Press '0' in the terminal window
+5. Press '0' in the terminal window
     - Observe the message "Entering Idle Mode for 30 seconds" in the terminal window and LED stops toggling
     - Wait for 30 seconds and observe the message "Leaving Idle Mode" in the terminal window and LED toggles every 1 second
-9. Press '1' in the terminal window
+6. Press '1' in the terminal window
     - Observe the message "Entering ULP0 Mode for 30 seconds" in the terminal window and LED stops toggling
     - Wait for 30 seconds and observe the message "Leaving ULP0 Mode" in the terminal window and LED toggles every 1 second

      ![output](images/output_low_power.png)

 Refer to the following table for LED name:

 | Board      | LED Name                                    |